Ontotheology: Heidegger

 For Martin Heidegger, ontotheology took on quite a different meaning; for him, ontotheology is fundamentally the same as all metaphysics of presence.
 This he argues in Being and Time, his later essay on "The End of Metaphysics", in his Introduction of 1949 to his Was ist Metaphysik?, and in his most systematic treatment of the problem of ontotheology, Identity and Difference, (1957).

-For Heidegger ontotheology contributes to the oblivion or forgetfulness of Being.
-Indeed, "metaphysics is onto-theo-logy," and Western metaphysics "since the beginning with the Greeks has eminently been both ontology and theology."
-The problem with this intermixing of ontology and theology according to Heidegger's analysis, and the reason why Heidegger and his successors sought to overcome it, is at least twofold.
+For Heidegger, ontotheology contributes to the oblivion or forgetfulness of Being.
+Indeed, "metaphysics is onto-theo-logy," and Western metaphysics, since the beginning with the Greeks, has eminently been both ontology and theology."
+The problem with this intermixing of ontology and theology, according to Heidegger's analysis, and the reason why Heidegger and his successors sought to overcome it, is at least twofold.

 First, by linking the philosophical with the theological, and vice versa, the distinctiveness of each respective discourse is clouded over.
 As such, the nature of philosophy as a factually unknown and structurally unknowable path of thought is restricted by an economy of faith.
-Likewise with theology, as the science of faith, theology at its best testifies to the irreducible mystery of its source in revelation and to the unapproachable and incomprehensible aim of its desire in God.
-However, once theology becomes onto-theological that mysterious source and incomprehensible aim are reduced to the order of beings.
+Likewise, with theology, as the science of faith, theology at its best testifies to the irreducible mystery of its source in revelation and to the unapproachable and incomprehensible aim of its desire in God.
+However, once theology becomes onto-theological, that mysterious source and incomprehensible aim are reduced to the order of beings.
+Hence, ontotheology is said to undermine both the philosophical and the theological projects.

-Second, and on a more fundamental level, the ontotheological problem is part and parcel of the overall degeneration of Western thought and the consequent troubles of Western technological culture.
-The problem in a nutshell is the human desire for mastery and ontotheology contributes to this by presuming knowledge regarding the "first cause" of philosophy and the "highest being" of theology.
-God in ontotheology, which Heidegger referred to as the causa sui or the "god of the philosophers" (ens realissimum), is seen as an idol that is created by human thought used for man's own purposes.
+Second, the ontotheological problem is one aspect of the degeneration of Western thought and the consequent troubles of Western technological culture.
+Ontotheology contributes to the human desire for mastery by presuming knowledge regarding the "first cause" of philosophy and the "highest being" of theology.
+The "god of the philosophers" in ontotheology, whom Heidegger referred to as the causa sui ('self-caused') or the ens realissimum ('ultimate reality'), is an idol created by human thought and used for man's own purposes.
 This is different from the ontotheological structure of the principle that Gottfried Wilhelm Leibniz proposed.
-Heidegger cited that, in Leibniz's view, God, as the first existing cause of all being, is called reason and "what is to be posited as the ultima ratio of Natura, as the furthest, highest - and that means the first - existing reason for the nature of things, is what one usually calls God."
+Heidegger cited that, in Leibniz's view, God, as the first existing cause of all being, is called reason and "what is to be posited as the ultima ratio of Natura, as the furthest, highest – and that means the first – existing reason for the nature of things, is what one usually calls God."

+Heideggerian post-ontotheology does not look for the ultimate unity of the supreme or absolute being, but rather the fundamental dimension of meaning and purpose inherent in being as situated meaningfulness.

-Heidegger uses the expression "onto-theo-ego-Iogic" ("onto-theo-ego-Iogisch") in his lectures on Hegel in the Winter semester 1930/31 (GA 32:193).
+Heidegger uses the expanded expression "onto-theo-ego-logical" ("onto-theo-ego-logisch") in his lectures on Hegel in the Winter semester 1930/31 (GA 32:193).